tobych/django-feature-flipper/README.rst

 Django Feature Flipper
 ======================

-Use this pluggable application to flip features of your Django site on and off, so you can deploy code and schema changes for upcoming features but hide the features from your users until you're ready.
+django-feature-flipper allows you to flip features of your Django site on and off, so you can deploy code and schema changes for upcoming features but hide the features from your users until you're ready.

-This is one practice commonly used in *continuous deployment*.
+This practice is commonly used in continuous deployment.

 The term "feature flipper" seems to have come from Flickr, as described in this often-cited blog post:

 http://code.flickr.com/blog/2009/12/02/flipping-out/

-Feature flags seems to be becoming the more commonly used phrase.
+Feature flags or switches are becoming more commonly used, it seems.

 django-feature-flipper is in part inspired by that post, along with some of the other feature flippers available, including: